emicklei/nanny/README.md

 ```

 Here `func` is the default event group marker.
-You can change this value to whatever you want using the RecorderOption `WithGroupMarker`.
+You can change the group keys to whatever you want using the RecorderOption `WithGroupMarkers`.

 ## sample record served as JSON